Lama-West/Ontology-based-decoding_EKAW2024/README.md

 ```

 ## Prompt formats
-All prompt formats are given in the file `src/prompts.py`.
+All prompt formats are given in the file `src/prompts.py` in the format of variables.

 The prompt used to extract information from a clinical note according to a given concept is given by :
 ```